mgodfrey48/pandas-challenge/README.md

 * Scores by School Size - repeat of the breakdown by spending, but with schools grouped based on a reasonable approximation of school size (Small, Medium, Large)
 * Scores by School Type - repeat of the breakdown by spending, but with schools grouped based on school type (Charter vs. District)

-After generating each summary table I made the following observations:
+After generating each summary table, I made the following observations:
 * It appears that students at schools with more than 2000 students perform worse overall in every subject analyzed than schools with less than 2000 students.
 * Additionally, it appears that the schools that are spending less money per student are also the schools that have students performing better on each subject test.